-To get added body and volume, rely on your blow dryer attachments to lend you a helping hand.
-Start by flipping those ringlets upside down and using a diffuser to evenly distribute air flow through your curls and help define their shape.
+To get added body and volume, allow your blow dryer attachments to lend you a helping hand.
+Start by flipping your ringlets upside down and using a diffuser to evenly distribute air flow through your curls and help define their shape.
 Finish your blow dry with a wide tooth comb attachment to get added lift off the scalp.
-As you shake your curls out, apply a little hairspray to help hold their airy, volumized shape.
+As you shake your curls out, apply a little hairspray to help hold their airy, voluminous shape.

 With hair props this good, there really isn't a need to do much else with your hair.
-To try a similar look as these falling florals, you can use floral wire or a needle and thread to attach heavier props to your strands.
+To try a similar look to these falling florals, use floral wire or a needle and thread to attach heavier props to your strands.

 When it comes to having super long locks, you want to make sure your color is on point.
-With so much hair to work through, mistakes can be left in there to hide underneath the surface, and when you leave with your hair curled they can be harder to detect.
-Try asking for a straight, smooth blowout, especially if you're more prone to straightening it yourself at home.
+With so much hair to work through, mistakes can hide underneath the surface, and when you leave with your hair curled they can be harder to detect.
+Try asking for a straight, smooth blowout, especially if you frequently straighten it yourself at home.

 To add a hippie look to your tresses, apply a generous spritz of hairspray all over before creating four three-strand braids in the hair.
 Run over each braid with your flat iron, gliding (not tapping) from roots to tips.
 Do this a few times before unraveling your braids.
 Use a wide tooth comb to break up those subtle bends and air it out with your favorite dry texture spray.
 Throw up a peace sign and you're groovy, baby.

-For beautiful, stylized twists, technique is truly everything.
+For beautiful, stylized braids, technique is truly everything.
 For the best results, make sure you're applying good tension.
-You'll need a styling cream to help your twists hold and a stronghold gel to apply to your ends to keep them together.
-Be sure you're starting with clean, detangled hair to help your twists last a good one to two weeks.
+You'll need a styling cream to help your look hold and a stronghold gel to apply to your ends to keep them together.
+Be sure you're starting with clean, detangled hair to help your braids to last a good one to two weeks.

 Flat Iron "S" Waves

-There are a few variations of waves you can create with your flat iron.
-One of our favorites being the "S" wave.
-Simply grab a 1" section of hair and gently push it up from below so it naturally pushes itself into a "C" shape.
-Tap over that shape with the flat iron and continue making your way down your section, alternating the direction of that "C" shape to create your "S".
+You can create a few variations of waves with your flat iron, one of our favorites being the "S" wave.
+Simply grab an inch-wide section of hair and gently push it up from below so it naturally pushes itself into a "C" shape.
+Tap over that shape with the flat iron and continue making your way down, alternating the direction of that "C" shape to create your "S".
 It sounds like a lot of letters to follow, but your hair will naturally create the shapes needed for this outcome.

-We love this modernization of a Japanese style bun, high and structural in its shape with intentionally long ends cascading down.
-Trading out chopsticks for a sleek, gold hairpin and round barrette bring a contemporary edge to this style and we're fully onboard for it.
+We love this modernization of a Japanese-style bun, high and structural in its shape with intentionally long ends cascading down.
+Trading out chopsticks for a sleek, gold hairpin and round barrette bring a contemporary edge to this style, and we're fully on board.

-This woven fishtail requires some seriously long, cascading locks to get this level of detail.
-To recreate, begin high up at the top of the occipital bone by bringing together both sides from a center parting and end classically with delicate, sheer ribbon to tie things off.
-This braid requires some very fine sections in order to get such an intricate looking weave.
+This woven fishtail braid requires some seriously long, cascading locks to get this level of detail.
+To recreate it, create two smaller braids around the crown of your head, then begin the main braid at the top of the occipital bone, bringing small pieces from each side across and tightening as you go.
+End classically with delicate, sheer ribbon to tie things off.
+Don't forget to go slowly in very fine sections in order to get the most intricate-looking weave.